LeviScott29/Banking_ETL/README.md

 # Banking_ETL
-create an ETL using python for market cap banking information on the top banks.
+This project was to create an ETL using python for market cap banking information on the top banks.